laughtale678/Mobile-clinical-app-for-patient-care/README.md

 Please navigate to the main branch of our team's final project, which is where the completed application is located.

 Open Final Project Slides-Team Evolution.pdf to see all the details about this project.

-Note that the other branches were used during the team collaboration process and should not be used for accessing the final application.